• Skip to primary navigation

 Recipe

-Delicious pumpkin frittata with roasted pumpkin and feta made in a cast-iron skillet.
-It can be served for any meal of the day.
+This delicious pumpkin frittata with feta is baked with roasted pumpkin and cheese in a cast-iron skillet.
+Easy, fluffy, and perfect for any meal of the day.

 Print Pin Share GrowSaved!
 Rate